ARUNAGIRI1617/LGMVIP-DataScience/README.md

 # LGMVIP-DataScience
-Internship program with LetGrowMore as Data Science Intern
+Internship program with LetsGrowMore as Data Science Intern